-Trnava: A Short History
+A Short History of Trnava

 The first written mentioning of Trnava dates back to the 13th century.
 It was during that very same century that the place became the first town within the Slovak territory that received the privileges of a Free Royal Town by the Hungarian king.